A-Malengue/A-Malengue/README.md

 - 👀 I’m interested in learning
 - 🌱 I’m currently learning HTML,CSS and PHP
 - 💞️ I’m looking to collaborate on web related projects
-- 📫 How to reach Instagram as _malengue.
+- 📫 How to reach me Instagram as _malengue.

 <!---
 A-Malengue/A-Malengue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.